keep-starknet-strange/madara/README.md

 </div>

-# 🚀 Madara: Starknet Sequencer on Substrate 🦀
+# ⚡ Madara: Starknet Sequencer on Substrate 🦀

 Welcome to **Madara**, a blazing fast ⚡ Starknet sequencer built on the Substrate framework and written in Rust.
 The project aims to provide a highly performant and scalable zk-rollup for general-purpose smart contracts.
 We're always looking for contributors, so dive in and explore the code!

+Experience the flexibility and power of Madara, enabling you to launch your very own Starknet-based appchain or L3.
+Harness the capabilities of Cairo while maintaining complete control over your custom appchain, tailored to your specific requirements.
+Madara is designed to empower a multitude of projects, fueling growth within the Starknet ecosystem.

 ## 🌟 Features